 After you complete the application, you will submit a work sample of two photos here by March 17.

 Who Should Apply?

-- Committing to doing this for 6 weeks, Monday-Friday, 9am-3:30pm
+- Commitment to work hard and have fun for two weeks, Monday-Friday, 9am-3:30pm

-- One-hour lunch break
+Forty-minute lunch break

 Location: BCAP Cultural Campus